jrfep/Ecosystem-profiles-comments/_EFGs/TF1.2.md

 Temperate and subtropical floodplains and riparian zones worldwide.

 {% capture map_det %}
-Location of wetlands from the Global Lakes and Wetlands Database (Lehner and Döll 2004) were overlapped with mixed forest cover from consensus land cover maps (Tuanmu et al. 2014).
+Location of wetlands from the Global Lakes and Wetlands Database (Lehner and Döll 2004) were overlapped with mixed forest cover from consensus land cover maps (Tuanmu et al. 2014) and temperate climate zones (Beck et al. 2018).
 Occurrences were aggregated to half degree spatial resolution and cells reclassified as major occurrences (>30%) and minor occurrences (< 30%).
 {% endcapture %}
 {% include MAP.html %}